aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-rows-and-columns/working-with-validations-in-columns/_index.md

 To access a specific column validation, please follow the steps below:

 - Access a desired **Worksheet**
-- Access a specific column **Validation** in the **Worksheet**
+- Access a specific column **validation** in the **Worksheet**
-- Edit **Validation** attributes, if desired
+- Edit **validation** attributes, if desired

 {{< highlight csharp >}}

- //Accessing first worksheet of the Grid
+ // Accessing first worksheet of the Grid
 Worksheet sheet = gridDesktop1.Worksheets[0];

-//Accessing the Validation object applied on a specific column

-Validation validation = sheet.Columns[2].Validation;
+// Accessing the Validation object applied on a specific column Validation validation = sheet.Columns[2].Validation;

-//Editing the attributes of Validation

-validation.IsRequired = true;
+// Editing the attributes of Validation validation.IsRequired = true;
 validation.RegEx = "";
 validation.CustomValidation = null;

 {{< /highlight >}}